We support New Zealand journalists in learning more about Asia by providing travel grants, internships and access to Asia-related forums and speakers

 Proposals for all locations in Asia will be considered.
 Applications that provide information about proposed features and interviewees, outlets for the stories, supporting letters from relevant editors/producers, costs and itineraries have a greater chance of acceptance.

-In certain circumstances, discretionary applications can be accepted outside of the above dates.
-Please read the guidelines below and email Rebecca Palmer before you submit a discretionary application.
+Discretionary applications may be accepted outside of these dates in certain circumstances.
+Please read the guidelines below and email Mark Russell before you submit a discretionary application.

 Applications are awarded on a competitive basis.
 A panel including external media experts assess applications.